When you build a solid broadcasting app there are a few behaviors to consider.

 - User enters a spot of bad connectivity

 - User runs out of battery

 Put simply, the broadcasting phone can't reliably notify your backend in these scenarios.
-Polling the broadcast API in a loop or using webhooks are robust ways to ensure your backend's state covers these situations.
+Polling the broadcast API (opens new window) in a loop or using webhooks are robust ways to ensure your backend's state covers these situations.

 Stream health and uplink speed tests